Nasar165/MCS_CORE_SYSTEM/test/README.md

 1. dotnet new xunit -o /test/api.test
 2. cd /test/api.test
 3. dotnet add reference ../../src/api
-You will now have access to the api's functionality
+You will now have access to the API's functionality
 ```

 ### Comments

 A developer committing code must only apply comments if necessary.
-Mainly because comments
+Mainly because of comments
-might become outdated, confusing other developers trying to improve an already exisitng test.
+might become outdated, confusing other developers trying to improve an already existing test.
 To combat comments please choose good variable, method and class names instead of adding
 comments.